sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 In Act 3, find a way to return the characters "home".
 It need not be their literal home, nor does it need to be where the adventure started, geographically.
-Go back to that original statement the character made about their character's place of comfort, and tease apart what makes that feel like "home" for them.
+Go back to that original statement the players made about their character's place of comfort, and tease apart what makes that feel like "home" for them.
 Guide them back into a place that has the same feeling at its core.